 Lightening Your Facial Skin

 Are you looking for an effective way to treat your acne?
 Well, it’s time you consider using milk or lactic acid.
-Remember, acne is believed to occur as a result of vitamin D deficiency.
+Remember, acne is believed to occur due to vitamin D deficiency.
 And fortified milk is highly rich in vitamin D. Milk can also feel soothing if you have painful acne.

 Milk can significantly lessen the appearance of acne.
 According to research, consuming dairy products can reduce topical acne.
 However, you need to take it in moderation.
 Applying too much milk to your skin might clog your pores and irritate acne-prone areas.